grungerabbit/lyrics-interactions/_posts/03-07-2014-vanishing-point.md

 * Choose a seed point, which becomes vertex 1 (the closest vertex to the viewer)
 * Use distances from the seed point<sup></sup> to draw the 3 next closest vertices
 * Use vertices 2-4 and the vanishing points to define the last 4 vertices
-* Draw solid edges between the defined vertices
+* Draw solid edges of the prism

-I hope to not only be able to generate this prism, but also a visual treatment which simulates hatching lines leading to the vanishing points.
+I hope to next add a visual treatment which simulates hatching lines leading to the vanishing points.
 I may later build a control panel<sup></sup> like in the [Wang Tiles](/projects/wang-tiles.html) project I made earlier.

 This project applies two concepts first learned in middle school art and math class.
 The two pedagogic methods had vastly different results:<sup></sup> almost a decade later, I still have a clear concept of what vanishing points and horizon lines are, as well as how to notice these in real life and apply them to draw realistic perspective.